 11. Constantly monitor if the plan is working.

 “Conduct regular progress reports: Some companies spend a lot of time creating big, beautiful strategies which are presented then never seen or heard of again.
 We are constantly reiterating our mission and strategy at weekly team meetings attended by everyone, whether they are full-time, part-time, or a contractor.
 We also use this time to check progress so we can constantly be monitoring if the plan is working; and if not, discuss reasons why and what we can do to turn it around.”

 Reporting on strategy progress isn’t something you do once or twice a year; checking in so infrequently makes it difficult to react if your plan isn’t working for any reason.
 To make your strategic plan stick, leadership teams should meet monthly or quarterly to look at the latest data, and discuss adjustments or course-corrections if necessary.
 Such strategy meetings keep your strategic objectives at the center of the management process, and ensure you fully execute on projects.

 Reporting is a requirement for strategy meetings; if this task takes too long to complete, staff members are likely to produce incomplete reports or miss deadlines.
 Strategy software like ClearPoint speeds up the reporting process with automation, and produces visually appealing, comprehensive reports that are always up to date.
 Plus, your leadership team can get as much or as little information as they like about any objective, anytime.

 These experts couldn’t have said it any better.
 The keys include communication, monitoring, meeting, reporting, and making sure the strategy is measurable and linked to your budget.
-At ClearPoint, our software supports all of these approaches, and we’ve seen our clients achieve great things while executing their strategy.
-If you want to talk strategy, or have any questions about how our software can help, let us know.
+At ClearPoint, our strategy software directly supports all of these tips, and we’ve seen our clients achieve great things while executing their strategy.
+If you have any questions about how our software can help your organization, or would like to take a tour, let us know.